brianr4548/brianr4548/README.md

 ## ⚡ Technologies
 - Front-end development using **React, CSS, Semantic UI**
 - Backend development using **Ruby on Rails**
-- Learning Backend Development with Nodejs and improving steadily my Styling Skills
+- Learning Backend Development with **Nodejs** and improving steadily my Styling Skills
-- Solving Data structure and algorithm questions in **JavaScript**
+- Solving Data Structure and Algorithm questions in **JavaScript**

 ## 👋 Other
 - 💎 Huge DC Comics fan.